-An EdVenture is an Educational Adventure for our donors $1,200+.
+An EdVenture is an Educational Adventure for our current donors $1,000+.
 By supporting Walking Mountains Science Center at this level, you will be invited to Educational Adventures throughout Eagle County.
 Our expert staff lead these excursions and teach our guests about the natural world surrounding them.
 Each EdVenture is a little different, but they all follow the same basic premise: bring people outside, teach them about nature, and then end the activity with a bite to eat, new friends, and a sense of wonder that has been awakened.

 A whole unique community of spectacular, hardy (and often very tiny) wildflowers thrive in Colorado’s harshest environment.
 Learn what makes these plants so beautiful and unique!
 This hike is a moderate level hike of 4.5 miles round-trip and 900 ft elevation gain.